Scholar Living

 Sponsoring TN Employees

-The TN immigration status is designated as part of the North American Free Trade Agreement (NAFTA) for Canadian and Mexican citizens coming temporarily to the U.S. to perform services in a specialty occupation.
+TN employee immigration status is designated as part of the North American Free Trade Agreement (NAFTA) for Canadian and Mexican citizens coming temporarily to the U.S. to perform services in a specialty occupation.
 A specialty occupation is defined as an occupation which requires theoretical and practical application of a body of highly specialized knowledge and […]

-Sponsoring O-1 Workers of Extraordinary Ability
+Sponsoring O-1 Employees of Extraordinary Ability

 O-1 immigration status is for individuals coming to the U.S. who have received national or international acclaim for extraordinary ability in the sciences, arts, business, education, athletics, motion picture or television industry.
 O-1 immigration status requires proof of sustained national or international acclaim for extraordinary ability or achievement.
 Therefore, the applicant must meet a very […]